NBA Suspends Season After Player Tests Positive For Coronavirus

 The Utah Jazz says the player (identified by multiple media outlets as Rudy Gobert) tested negative for the flu, strep throat and an upper respiratory infection.
 "The individual's symptoms diminished over the course of today, however, in a precautionary measure, and in consultation and cooperation with NBA medical staff and Oklahoma health officials, the decision was made to test for COVID-19."

 The NBA suspended all play at the conclusion of the game between the Dallas Mavericks and Denver Nuggets.
 Mavericks owner Mark Cuban was at the game and visibly shocked when he learned the news.

-A game between the New Orleans Pelicans and the Sacramento Kings was also postponed just before tip-off.
-Some fans booed as it was announced.
+Speaking with ESPN, Cuban said when he learned that the season was being called off, he thought, "This is crazy.
+This can't be true."

+"I mean, it's not within the realm of possibilities.
+This seems more like out of [a] movie than reality," he told the network.

 The league says it will use the hiatus to determine "next steps" for moving forward in regard to the coronavirus pandemic.